dreamstalker/rehlds/README.md

 <li>sv_rehlds_stringcmdrate_max_avg // Max average level of 'string' cmds for ban.
 Default: 80
 <li>sv_rehlds_stringcmdrate_avg_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
 Default: 5
 <li>sv_rehlds_stringcmdrate_max_burst // Max burst level of 'string' cmds for ban.
 Default: 400
-<li>sv_rehldsstringcmdrate_burst_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
+<li>sv_rehlds_stringcmdrate_burst_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
 Default: 5
 <li>sv_rehlds_userinfo_transmitted_fields // Userinfo fields only with these keys will be transmitted to clients via network.
 If not set then all fields will be transmitted (except prefixed with underscore).
 Each key must be prefixed by backslash, for example "\name\model\*sid\*hltv\bottomcolor\topcolor".
 Default: ""
 </ul>